attaab/javascript-swipe-function/README.md

-    While I was creating a webprogram with the need to detect a swipe movement on an element, I had created this function which seems to work just fine to suite that functionality. and now I am sharing it here with you for your own personal benefits.
+    While I was creating a webprogram with the need to detect a swipe movement on an element, I had created this function which seems to work just fine to suite that functionality. and now I am sharing it here with you for your own personal benefits. you can follow me on twitter and on Instagram @codefingers for more of the good stuffs.